Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays

-On the basis of TABLE I, when the computational complexity of RIPF-CSM is lower than that of C-CSM in a single iteration, the following inequality is satisfied:
+On the basis of Table 1, when the computational complexity of RIPF-CSM is lower than that of C-CSM in a single iteration, the following inequality is satisfied:

-By subsituting the right expression of (40) and the right expression in the $\mathcal{P}[\cdot]$ of (41) into $Z_{\text{in}}^{( i )}$ and $\sum\limits_{n=1}^{\hat{N}_{i}}{R_{n}^{\theta }( i )R_{n}^{\phi }( i )}$ in (42) respectively, the probability that the computational complexity of RIPF-CSM in a single iteration is less than that of C-CSM is up to $99\%$.
-In practical scenarios, such constraint is easily to be satisfied by most of the simulation parameters in Section V, e.g., the default simulation parameters with $I_\text{c}=5$ which is a general number of iterations as mentioned in Section III-B. With such high probability, it is reasonable to regard that RIPF-CSM enjoys the lower computational complexity than that of C-CSM in a single iteration.
+By substituting the right expression of (B.4) and the right expression in the $\mathcal{P}[\cdot]$ of (B.5) into $Z_{\text{in}}^{( i )}$ and $\sum\limits_{n=1}^{\hat{N}_{i}}{R_{n}^{\theta }( i )R_{n}^{\phi }( i )}$ in (B.6) respectively, the probability that the computational complexity of RIPF-CSM in a single iteration is lower than that of C-CSM is high enough.
+The result of the above substitution is the desired parameter constraint, which can be written as:

+where $\hat{N}_{i}$ and $I_\text{c}$ are replaced by $N$ and $I$ for generality, respectively.
+This parameter constraint is easy to be satisfied by most of the simulation parameters in Section 5, which are common in practical scenarios.
+For instance, the default simulation parameters with $N\in[1,3]$ satisfy this constraint.
+With such high probability of (B.6) that holds, it is reasonable to regard that RIPF-CSM enjoys the lower computational complexity than that of C-CSM in a single iteration.